-Increase in deferred revenue related to software maintenance contracts and certain development contracts Management believes that the Company will have sufficient financial resources to meet business requirements during the remainder of 2010 that include payment of the final two installments of the dividends declared in 2009 totaling \$1,334,452, reported as a current liability on the March 31, 2010 consolidated condensed balance sheet.
+Management believes that the Company will have sufficient financial resources to meet business requirements during the remainder of 2010 that include payment of the final installment of the dividends declared in 2009 totaling \$667,226, reported as a current liability on the June 30, 2010 consolidated condensed balance sheet.

-The Company has available an unused line of credit for \$1.5 million that expires on June 30, 2010 when it is expected to be renewed.
+The Company has available an unused line of credit for \$1.5 million that expires on June 29, 2011.

-Changes in Consolidated Condensed Balance Sheet from December 31, 2009 to March 31, 2010
+Changes in Consolidated Condensed Balance Sheet from December 31, 2009 to June 30, 2010

-Some balance sheet changes that occurred in the first quarter of 2010 that are not described elsewhere in this Management s Discussion and Analysis of Financial Condition and Results of Operations are described below:
+Some balance sheet changes that occurred in the first six months of 2010 that are not described elsewhere in this Management s Discussion and Analysis of Financial Condition and Results of Operations are described below: